 As the title may suggest, there is A LOT of sewing.
 And sewing is pretty serious stuff.

 However, E. V Crowe’s play The Sewing Group, doesn’t take place at a middle-aged, WI gathering, instead we are transported to a rural village community in the 1700s.
-Two women sit in a bare, candlelit wooden room, cloaked in black gowns and silently sewing a canvas.
+Two women sit in a bare, candlelit wooden room, cloaked in black gowns and silently sewing a canvas – not a sign of any kids beginner sewing machine around, just canvas.
 Moments later the scene blacks out.

 Now another woman (C) has joined them from the next village, the women offer silent glances and the scene fades.
 The initial interactions between the three women are interrupted by complete blackouts and clavichord interludes.
 They are punctuatingly short with only single sentence dialogue.